grauds/clematis.doc/docs/clematis-explained/backend-api.md

 ### Swagger Authentication

-Since Money Tracker API is not open for non-registered users, each request should have a JWT token provided.
+Since the Money Tracker API is not open for non-registered users, each request should have a JWT token provided.
 Money Tracker UI takes that token from Keycloak API.
 Here, for OpenAPI documentation, a simple option to provide such JWT token is configured.